emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 53. Add 11.5 µl of sample from the DCC elution to their respective strip tube.
 54. Vortex and spin down tubes.
 55. Place in the thermocycler and choose the program you need:

+NAMED "PICO 2" ON THERMOCYCLER AT GMGI IN EPIAGE FOLDER (~40 min)

 - 94°C for 30 seconds
 8 cyles of: